-Shutting off the lights when you walk out of a room and taking faster showers can help you cut a bit off your utility bills each month.
-But if you want to see big differences in the efficiency of your home, you’ll need to go beyond lifestyle changes and consider modern upgrades to your fixtures and appliances.
+Shutting off the lights when you walk out of a room and taking shorter showers can help you cut a bit off your utility bills each month.
+But if you want to see big differences in the efficiency of your home, you’ll need to go beyond lifestyle changes and think about modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy gives a trifecta of benefits.
 Not only will these upgrades bring long-term savings on your monthly bills, they may also increase the value of your property.
-Better yet, Mother Earth will applaud you for lowering your carbon footprint.
+Even better, Mother Earth will applaud you for lowering your carbon footprint.

 Switch to a Tankless Water Heater